Turin International: Summary

 The fair opened on 29 April, was held just nine years after an earlier Turin fair which had focused on the decorative arts, and at the same time as another Italian fair in Rome, also with an arts focus.
 This fair deliberately distinguished itself by focusing on industry and labour.

-The fair was held in the Parco del Valentino (as were the three previous Turin fairs in 1884, 1885 and 1902 and the subsequent 1924 Turin fair).
+The fair was organized together with other national exhibitions in Rome and Florence, on the occasion of the fiftieth anniversary of the Unification of Italy.
+It was held in the Parco del Valentino (as were the three previous Turin fairs in 1884, 1885 and 1902 and the subsequent 1924 Turin fair).

 The main designers of the Fair were: Pietro Fenoglio, Giacomo Saldadori di Wiesenhof, and Stefano Molli.
 Only the Stefano Molli's archive (preserved by Fondazione Marazza in Borgomanero) has been identified and contains around 600 architectural documents regarding the Turin 1911 Fair.

+A total of 3,500 workers were employed to construct the exhibition area.
+Several pavilions were built, covering an area of approximately 350,000 square metres.
+More than 7 million people visited the fair.